 Today is your chance to watch the sunrise at Machu Picchu and to listen to the spirits of the city's past inhabitants before the hikers from the Inca Trail arrive.
 Later you can climb the sacred peak of Huayna Picchu or take a walk through the lush cloudforest to the Temple of the Moon.
 You'll be having buffet lunch at the famous Sanctuary Lodge, which offers a fantastic array of local Peruvian cuisine and international fare.
 In the late afternoon you'll return to Cusco.

-The afternoon is free to explore Lima with your guide for your remaining Peru holiday travels.
+After free time for lunch, you will meet back up with your guide for the afternoon to explore Lima as you wish.
 Your guide can give you recommendations on neighborhoods to visit (like Barranco or Miraflores), taverns to taste Pisco Sours (such Queirolo Tavern in Pueblo Libre), and where to dine in the evening.
 Lima is known for its fusion cuisine of Andean, Asian, and rainforest ingredients.
 A traveler favorite is Huaca Pucllana, an adobe pyramid built in 400 AD that served as a ceremonial and administrative center due to its proximity to fertile agricultural land and the bounty of the ocean, a great combination that maintains a place in modern Peruvian cuisine.

 With more time, extend your Peru tours to include Lake Titicaca, Arequipa, Colca Canyon, Nazca, Pisco, or the Amazon!